Tredyffrin Township, Pennsylvania: Politics

-Party registration as of December, 2019 stands at 43% Democratic, 39% Republican, 18% Independent and third parties.
+Party registration as of October 2025 stood at 44% Democratic, 34% Republican, 21% Independent and third parties.

 Geology

 The rocks of Tredyffrin were laid down in the upper Paleozoic, meaning that they are primarily metamorphic.
 Limestone is often at the surface in the Great Valley, so many limestone kilns were created in the 18th century.
 Mine owner William Rennyson sold the fizzy water from his Howellville limestone quarry as "Tredyffrin Water" around 1900.
 The northern edge of the township is a ridge of quartzite and sandstone (the Cambrian Chickies Formation) including Valley Forge Mountain (or Mount Misery), which was mined for quartz in the 18th century through the mid-19th century.

 Education

 Primary and secondary schools

 Tredyffrin Township lies within the Tredyffrin/Easttown School District.
 Students residing within township boundaries attend Hillside Elementary School, New Eagle Elementary School, and Valley Forge Elementary School for grades K–4.
 Tredyffrin/Easttown Middle School and Valley Forge Middle School serve students in grades 5–8, and Conestoga High School serves students in grades 9–12.

 Private schools in Tredyffrin Township include: